Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: Acknowledgments

 \section{Acknowledgments}

 Z-CL would like to thank X. Hao, Y. Sun, and Z.-M. Xu for helpful discussions.
 Y-GM would like to thank H.P.
-Nilles for the warm hospitality during his stay at University of Bonn, and acknowledges the financial support from the Alexander von Humboldt Foundation under a renewed research program and from the National Natural Science Foundation of China under grant No.11675081.
+Nilles for the warm hospitality during his stay at University of Bonn, and acknowledges the financial support from the Alexander von Humboldt Foundation under a renewed research program and from the National Natural Science Foundation of China under grant Nos.
+11675081 and 12175108.
+In addition, the authors would like to thank the anonymous referees for the helpful comments that improve this work greatly.

 \end {document}